-2.1 A copy of the International Code for the Construction and Equipment of Ships Carrying Dangerous Chemicals in Bulk, or these Rules shall be on board every ship covered by this Code.
+2.1 A copy of the IBC Code or these Rules shall be on board every ship covered by the Rules.
+A copy of the IBC Code shall obligatory be on board ships covered by the IBC Code.

-2.2 Any cargo offered for bulk shipment shall be indicated in the shipping documents by the product name, under which it is listed in Part XI "Summary of Technical Requirements" or in Appendix 4 of the Rules.
-Whese the cargo is a mixture, an analysis indicating the dangerous components contributing significantly to the total hazard of the product shall be provided, or a complete analysis if this is available.
-Sush an analysis shall be certified by the manufacturer or by an independent expert recognized by the Register.
+2.2 Any cargo offered for bulk shipment shall be indicated in the shipping documents by the product name under which it is listed in Part XI "Summary of Technical Requirements" or in Appendix 4 to these Rules.
+Where the cargo is a mixture, an analysis indicating the dangerous components contributing significantly to the total hazard of the product shall be provided, or a complete analysis if this is available.
+Such an analysis shall be certified by the manufacturer or by an independent expert agreed by the Register and/or Flag State MA.